RaspAP/raspap-docs/docs/adblock.md

 dnsmasq[9633]: config cdn.taboola.com is 0.0.0.0
 dnsmasq[9633]: config sdk.iad-01.braze.com is 0.0.0.0
 ```

+## Disabling ad block
+To disable the ad blocking service, slide the **Enable blocklists** toggle to its off position, then choose **Save settings**.
+You may then restart your hotspot for the changes to take effect.

 ## About blocklist policies
 The notracking blocklists chosen for RaspAP adhere to these policies: